SYDE 114 - Numerical and Applied Calculus

 OPTIONAL An inexpensive book covering the material on matrices and linear systems.
 If you already have another Linear Algebra textbook (e.g. Lay, Linear Algebra with Applications - used in SYDE312), that could be used instead.
 Some assigned problems will be listed from Schaum's, but these are also posted as a pdf in case you don't want to buy the book.

-A basic scientific calculator is required for working problems.
+A basic scientific calculator is required for working problems and for tests.
+Math approved pink tie type only.

 |Assistance: I don't post formal office hours because they usually turn out to be inconvenient for students for one reason or another.
 A more flexible arrangement seems to work best.
 Please contact me via email if you want to set up a meeting time.
 We have plenty of TA resources too (see above) so please take advantage of that for additional assistance.
 Official TA help hours will be posted - they can be found in the TA room.|